5 Important Steps in a Louisiana Medical Malpractice ClaimFebruary 23rd, 2016

 Settling early may be wise if your injury is not particularly serious; however, you should never accept a settlement unless it covers all of your past, present and future damages related to the malpractice.
 Your medical malpractice lawyer can calculate the damages and handle settlement negotiations on your behalf.

-If you were the victim of a health-care worker’s negligence, contact the Bowling Law Firm.
+If you were the victim of a health-care worker’s negligence, contact the The Bowling Christiansen Law Firm.
 As a New Orleans medical malpractice attorney, David A. Bowling can help you fight for the maximum compensation.
 Call (504) 586-5200 to schedule a consultation.